-Planning will require inclusion of appropriate buffers to adjoining horticultural land (see Appendix C).
-Key considerations include landscape impact, and future design integration with the existing townsite development

-- Review the pedestrian and footpaths system through the area with a focus on links to the rail reserve and the Village Green precinct. - Support the potential for improving, renovating or developing aged person's accommodation.
+- Key considerations include landscape impact, and future design integration with the existing townsite development. - Review the pedestrian and footpaths system through the area with a focus on links to the rail reserve and the Village Green precinct. - Support the potential for improving, renovating or developing aged person's accommodation.